serdeliuk/G531GT-hackint0sh/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/serdeliuk) any donation is highly appreciated!

+## Those pathces are not compatible with MaciASL!!!

 ### In order to apply those patches you will need apica tools from here  https://acpica.org/downloads
 ### To decompile the DSDT.aml and all other acpi tables, you need to run follwoing bash script inside the origin folder saved with F4 in clover